5 Project Management Tips

 The PMI 2020 Jobs Report2 explained “Showing empathy is fast emerging as a leadership superpower.
 Fostering an empathetic culture can lead to stronger collaboration, less stress, fewer conflicts and faster recovery from burnout.”
 Project managers who create these environments get noticed by executives and are highly valued.

 Furthermore, 91% of CEOs believe that empathy is directly related to a company’s financial performance3.
-So, what does that mean for project managers?
+So, what does that mean for project management?

 4. The Magical Es